Omnipod® 5 and CGM Sensor Integrations

 How to get the full experience

 In order to get all of the advantages of automated insulin delivery (AID) you need a Continuous Glucose Monitor (CGM) sensor.
-With a CGM connected, your Omnipod 5 can give continuous insulin delivery to help keep you in range, day and night1-3.
+With a CGM sensor connected, your Omnipod 5 can give continuous insulin delivery to help keep you in range, day and night.1-3

 Works with the leading CGM sensor brands

-To help protect against highs and lows4-6 our algorithm adjusts to your insulin needs every 5 minutes based on readings from your sensor.
+To help correct highs and protect against lows4-6 our algorithm adjusts to your insulin needs every 5 minutes based on readings from your sensor.

 SmartBolus Calculator